Tlatelolco massacre: Background

 Mexican President Gustavo Díaz Ordaz struggled to maintain public order during a time of rising social tensions by suppressing independent labor unions and farmers and heavy-handedly trying to direct the economy.
-In 1958, under the previous administration of Adolfo López Mateos (when Díaz Ordaz was Minister of the Interior), labor leader Demetrio Vallejo was arrested and later on, in May 1962 peasant activist Rubén Jaramillo was murdered.
+In 1958, under the previous administration of Adolfo López Mateos (when Díaz Ordaz was Minister of the Interior), labor leader Demetrio Vallejo had been arrested, and later on, in May 1962 peasant activist Rubén Jaramillo was murdered.

-Arising from reaction to the government's violent repression of a July 1968 fight between rival porros (gangs), the student movement in Mexico City quickly grew to include large segments of the university students who were dissatisfied with the regime of the PRI, most especially at the Autonomous National University of Mexico (UNAM) and the National Polytechnic Institute (IPN) but also at other universities.
+Arising from reaction to the government's violent repression of a July 1968 fight between rival porros (gangs), the student movement in Mexico City quickly grew to include large segments of the university students who were dissatisfied with the regime of the PRI, especially at the Autonomous National University of Mexico and the National Polytechnic Institute, but also at other universities.
 After a fight by rival student groups in central Mexico City was broken up violently by a large contingent of police, university students formed a National Strike Council (CNH) to organize protests and present demands to the government.
-Large-scale protests grew in size over the summer as the opening of the Olympic Games in mid October grew nearer, and Minister of the Interior Luis Echeverría needed to keep public order.
-On October 2, 1968, a large peaceful march arrived at the Plaza of the Three Cultures for the usual speeches.
+Large-scale protests grew in size over the summer as the opening of the Olympic Games in mid-October grew nearer, and Minister of the Interior Luis Echeverría was expected to keep public order.
+On October 2, 1968, a large, peaceful march arrived at the Plaza of the Three Cultures for the usual speeches.
 However, the Díaz Ordaz government and troops marched into the plaza and gunmen in surrounding buildings opened fire on the unarmed civilians in what is now known as the Tlatelolco massacre.